Telkom University Advances Sustainable Water Extraction and Monitoring Technologies

 Sustainable Water Extraction on Campus

 Telkom University implements a comprehensive water conservation and filtration system across its campus.
 Each building is equipped with infiltration wells, allowing rainwater to seep naturally into the ground instead of flowing directly into reservoirs.
-This process enhances groundwater recharge while preventing surface flooding.
+This infiltration process enhances groundwater recharge while preventing surface flooding and soil erosion.
+Wastewater from buildings is directed to a dedicated filtration reservoir for treatment prior to discharge into Lake Tekno, the university’s main water body.
+This reservoir acts as a pollution prevention mechanism, filtering and purifying wastewater to remove contaminants and sediments.
+The water flow sequence on campus follows a structured pathway:

 IoT-Based Water Quality Monitoring